wxpq/factor-online/README.md

 # factor_online
-create your factor and get image !
+create your factor and get an image !